robric/wiki-contrail-controller/contrail-discovery-and-contrail-vrouter-agent-communication.md

  15. What happens when vrouter-agent crashes/cores?

      After the vrouter-agent recovers, it again follows the same sequence explained in Q)10 to get a pair of xmpp-server connections.
-It decides on the active-backup part and marks it accordingly.
+It decides on the active connection part and marks it accordingly.
 This also results in the following:

     a.
 Routes, Config and Multicast information has to be downloaded by the agent post the xmpp-server connections are honored.
     b.
-All existing flows on the compute are evicted and the flow table has to be rebuilt.
+All existing flows on the compute are evicted and the flow table has to be re-computed.
     c.
 The multicast tree needs to be re-baked.

     Due to this, all kind of communication (unicast, bum etc) are impacted on the involved VRFs.